nus-cs2103-AY2223S1/ip/docs/README.md

 Expected outcome:

-mark the task of the given index as undone.
+mark the task at given index as undone.

+_Index must be within range_

+### `delete` - delete tasks in your task list.

+Example of marking tasks as done:

+`delete index_in_the_list`

+Expected outcome:

+Delete the task at the given index.

+_Index must be within range_

+### `sort` - sort tasks in your task list.

+Sort tasks based on types and due dates.

+Example of marking tasks as done:

+`sort`